Man Utd Confirm Alex Ferguson Out Of Intensive Care • Channels Television

 Man Utd Confirm Alex Ferguson Out Of Intensive Care

-Manchester United confirmed on Wednesday that legendary form manager Alex Ferguson is out of intensive care following emergency surgery on a brain haemorrhage.
+Manchester United confirmed on Wednesday that legendary former manager Alex Ferguson is out of intensive care following emergency surgery for a brain haemorrhage.

 “Sir Alex no longer needs intensive care and will continue rehabilitation as an inpatient,” United said in a statement.